munfordjim/ColdBox-Bedrock-Farmers-COOP-Demo/readme.md

 		ColdFusion tags and functions (ie, cfqueryparam, canonicalize, CSRFGenerateToken, encoding, regular expressions, etc.)</li>
 </ol>

 <p class="p-2">The idea of the demo and the use of node came from https://github.com/twbs/bootstrap-npm-starter.
 Much thanks!
-The bacpac file called "BFC_backpac.bacpac" is the MS SQL Server tables and data used to run this demo application.
+The bacpac file called "BFC_backpac.bacpac" is the Microsoft SQL Server tables and data used to run this demo application.
 </p>